ivarref/tamperproof-uri-state/README.md

 not delete the state.

-When your service is visited with the callback URL, it can verify that the callback state is signed by your service and then use the state to resume doing whatever it needs to do.
+When your service is visited with the callback URL, it can verify that the callback state originated from your service and then use the state to resume doing whatever it needs to do.

 For example in a signing process: